How to open a bank account in the US as a non-resident

 ---|---|---|---|---|

-Currencies covered | 50+ currencies including USD | Typically around 28 currencies including USD | USD | USD |
+Currencies covered | USD, and 40+ other currencies | 25+ currencies, including USD | USD | USD |

-Open before you arrive in the US | Yes | Yes | No | If you’re in an eligible country |
+Open an account before you arrive in the US | Yes | Yes | No | If you’re in an eligible country |

-Open online | Yes | Yes | No | Maybe possible, based on customer’s location and circumstances |
+Open an account online | No fee | No fee | No | Maybe possible, based on customer’s location and circumstances |

-Opening fee | No fee | No fee | Minimum opening balance 25 USD | No fee |
+Account opening fee | No fee | No fee | Minimum opening balance 25 USD | No fee |

-Maintenance fee | No fee | Fee free standard plans are available – or customers can upgrade to accounts which have a monthly charge | 4.95 USD/month – can be waived by fulfilling eligibility criteria | 50 USD/month – to waive you’ll need to fulfill one of several eligibility criteria including holding a 75,000 USD minimum deposit |
+Maintenance fee | No fee | Up to 16.99 USD/month | 4.95 USD/month – can be waived by fulfilling eligibility criteria | 50 USD/month – to waive you’ll need to fulfill one of several eligibility criteria including holding a 75,000 USD minimum deposit |

-International transfers | Low fee, varies by currency | Fee varies by currency and payment value | 16 USD incoming wire fee.
+International transfers | Low fee, varies by currency | Up to 10 USD depending on value of payment | 16 USD incoming wire fee.
 No transfer fee for wires sent in a foreign currency – exchange rate markups are likely to apply | No transfer fee for Global transfer payments sent in a foreign currency – exchange rate markups are likely to apply |

 *Bank of America account profiled – Bank of America Advantage SafeBalance Account.
 HSBC account profiled – HSBC International Premier account.
-Other accounts from these providers have varied terms and conditions
+Other accounts from these providers have varied terms and conditions.

-Traditional US banks mainly serve people who already live in the country – non-residents are more likely to be directed to a limited range of accounts, or the bank’s own international and expat operation.
-That can mean you don’t have many options from traditional banks, or you need to maintain a high balance to dodge extra fees.
+US banks mainly serve people who already live in the country – non-residents are more likely to be directed to a limited range of accounts, or the bank’s own international and expat operation.
+That can mean you don’t have many options from banks, or you need to maintain a high balance to dodge extra fees.

 If you don’t have a valid US proof of address document you may be better off with an online specialist provider.
 Specialists often provide more flexible multi-currency accounts which are cheaper and easier to open.

-Wise
+Wise USD account

-Wise offers multi-currency accounts which can be used to hold, exchange, send, spend and manage 50+ currencies including USD.
+Wise offers multi-currency accounts which can be used to hold, exchange, send, spend and manage 40+ currencies including USD.

 Accounts are entirely digital, so you can make payments, convert currencies and check your balance right from your phone or laptop.